.comment-link {margin-left:.6em;}

 Considering how disgracefully that he and Keisha failed her the first time around it is impossible to be optimistic on that score.
 For instance, both Keisha and Donny likely have jobs, a busy social calendar, and they could even be going to school on the side and that most assuredly does not leave much room in their lives for Sophie.
 Judging from the photographs posted online, the intervening years appear to have, for one reason or another, taken quite a toll on Keisha and she may not be up to properly caring for Sophie.

-The sad truth of the matter is that, except for elderly dowagers, relatively few individuals have either the time or care enough in order to provide their cats with the attention and care that they deserve and require.
+The sad truth of the matter is that, except for elderly dowagers, relatively few individuals have either the time or care enough in order to provide their cats with the attention that they deserve and require.
 That is in spite of them living such terribly short lives.
 Blink once and they are not only gone but gone forever and all time.

 Not many owners therefore ever get second chances with their cats.
 Rather, they usually die suddenly, meet with foul play or, as was the case with Sophie, simply mysteriously disappear.